automl/RoBO/docs/basics.rst

  - time_function: The time each function evaluation took
  - optimizer_overhead: The time RoBO needed to pick a new configuration

-Following information will be saved in Json in below shown format:
+Following information will be saved in Json in below shown format.

 .. code-block:: json
 	{
       "Acquisiton":{